Skip to main content

 Creating a scripted REST API test

-• First, we will check if Instana backend as a target application returns success code of 200
+• First, we will check if the Quote of the day application returns a success code of 200.

-To create synthetic test switch to just created browser tab with "Synthetic Monitoring" and click "+ ADD" button on the right bottom corner:
+To create a synthetic test navigate to "Synthetic Monitoring" in the left navigation menu, and click the ADD button in the bottom-right corner:

-Paste the script into a field as shown below:
+Paste the following JavaScript code into the text field as shown below:

 var assert = require("assert")